Peat – organic fertilizer, which is plant residues of varying degrees of decomposition.

-Types of peat are unequal in quality, so the ways of its use as a fertilizer are different.
-All peat bogs and extracted peat are divided into highland, lowland and transitional peat.
-Depending on the degree of peat decomposition, determined by the content of humified substances, peat is distinguished:
+Types of peat vary in quality, so the ways of its use as a fertilizer are different.
+All peat bogs and extracted peat are divided into raised, lowland and transitional peat.
+Depending on the degree of decomposition, determined by the content of humified substances, a distinction is made:

 - slightly decomposed – degree of decomposition 5-25%;

 Types of peats

 The type of peat is determined by the location of the bog in terms of relief elements and the composition of vegetation.

 The high-moor type is formed on elevated elements of the relief from white sphagnum mosses with small amounts of moss-grass, Ledum, blueberry, cranberry and other plants undemanding for nutritional elements.
 Sphagnum top peat is the most poor in elements, very acidic, low-humic (up to 20%), low ash, the most moisture- and gas-intensive, contains up to 40% hemicellulose and cellulose.
 It is the best litter material for animals and a component of composts.